Dhghomon/easy_rust/README.md

 }
 ```

-You separate variables by commas in a named struct too.
-For the last variable you can add a comma or not - it's up to you. `SizeAndColour` had a comma after `colour`:
+You separate fields by commas in a named struct too.
+For the last field you can add a comma or not - it's up to you. `SizeAndColour` had a comma after `colour`:

 ```rust
 struct Colour(u8, u8, u8); // Declare the same Colour tuple struct